 The Wildlife Code of Missouri is available online as part of the Code of State Regulations.
 A printed version of the Code is published annually by the Department of Conservation in March.
 Copies are available at permit vendors statewide.
 Please note that the Code is subject to revision throughout the year, and printed copies may not reflect current rules.
 For the most up-to-date version of the Code, see the Secretary of State’s website.

 Update, March 2020 – A change was made to 3 CSR 10-5.205(1)(A) after the printed version of the Code was published.
 For the current verbiage of this rule, please visit the Secretary of State’s website.

-Out of this process comes recommendations to the Director and the Conservation Commission on changes to next year’s Wildlife Code of Missouri.
+Out of this process comes recommendations to the director of MDC and the Conservation Commission on changes to next year’s Wildlife Code of Missouri.
 These regulations are established to manage Missouri’s valuable plant and animal communities, to provide equal opportunity to share and enjoy these resources, and to promote public safety.

 Most regulation changes go into effect March 1 each year.
-Because regulations on Department lands are set to protect wildlife and to provide access to the public, they may change throughout the year, especially after the fall deer, turkey, and waterfowl regulations are established.
-It’s always a good idea to get a current list of regulations before traveling to hunt or fish on a Department area, especially during the fall deer and turkey seasons.
+Because regulations on MDC lands are set to protect wildlife and to provide access to the public, they may change throughout the year, especially after the fall deer, turkey, and waterfowl regulations are established.
+It’s always a good idea to get a current list of regulations before traveling to hunt or fish on an MDC area, especially during the fall deer and turkey seasons.

-Area regulations and maps are available from the online atlas and at Conservation Department regional offices.
+Area regulations and maps are available from the online atlas and at MDC regional offices.